strongbrewio/strongbrewio.github.io/_posts/2018-12-08-opinionated-guidelines-for-large-nx-angular-projects.md

 ### Don't ever import a lib from a relative path

 When we want to import `UserService` inside another lib or app, we want to import it from `@strongbrew/users`.
-This is way cleaner then importing it from a relative path like `../../../users/lib/src/index.ts`.
+This is way cleaner then importing it from a relative path like `../../../users/lib/src/index.ts` and helps protect us from the overexposure problem described above.
+Nx also provides a linting rule out of the box to make sure that you are respecting a lib's API and not doing deep imports.

-Nx uses typescript [path mapping](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) to map these module names to the correct barrel files.
+Nx uses TypeScript [path mapping](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) to map these module names to the correct barrel files.
-That configuration can be found in the `tsconfig.json` file that lives in the root directory and could look like this.

 ```json
 "paths": {